Teamkiller324/StatsMe/README.md

 # Features:
 Tracks kills.
 (Obviously)
+Tons of commands to change how many points the player gets rewarded/subtracted and more.
 (more to be added here since it's on early stages.

 # Features yet to be added: